wjchorak/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Backend listens for WebSocket connection** - peerProxy.js defines a websocket server which listens for messages and forwards between clients.
 - [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.
 - [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.
 - [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.